Code-Institute-Submissions/UCFD-Milestone-Project-10/README.md

         each link describes what the section they will end up at clearly.
         -   The user can also scroll to the bottom of the page on the site to locate social media links in the footer.

+### **Further Testing**
+-   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

--   #### **Known bugs**
+### **Known bugs**
 -   When on mobile device, the navigation button doesn't automatically flip back but the user need to click on it in order to send the dropdown list back in the navbar.
-    -   When on mobile device, the external links icons do not change color when hovered and after click they turn into the hover color and they remain that acolor until the user clicks on another space from the page.
+-   When on mobile device, the external links icons do not change color when hovered and after click they turn into the hover color and they remain that color until the user clicks on another space from the page.

 ## **Deployment**